simonmika/egmontmika.com/content/blog/taking-a-new-decision.md

 Or will you give in to peer pressure of sticking with your "tribe", your relatives and friends or your group (for what will they say?)?

-Many times, it takes humility and courage to make a new decision.
+Sometimes, it takes humility and courage to make a new decision.

 And trust in the voice of your heart.